 Cal OES announces a new maintenance program initiative in the updated Continuity Guidance.
 Continuity plans and programs are dynamic and require regular updating to reflect any changes in the organization (e.g., staffing, structure, functions, equipment, communications, leadership, and resources).
 In order to ensure that baseline of capability in all the key planning element areas, a Continuity Plan Evaluation Checklist has been created and included in the Continuity Planning Guide.
 The Continuity Plan Evaluation Checklist is a self-certification that an agency has developed and is maintaining a continuity plan that reflects the most current state and federal continuity planning standards and best practices.
 The Checklist documents the organization’s Continuity Program and Plan status.

 Beginning in 2010, the Continuity Plan Evaluation Checklist is to be completed by the agency’s continuity planning team and signed by the secretary/director.
 The Continuity Plan Approvals page is used to indicate that the organization's senior level officials have read the Continuity Plan and understand their roles and responsibilities should the organization's business essential functions be disrupted.
 The Checklist should then be mailed to CAL OES according to the Continuity Planning Guidance Document.
 Schedule for submission is contained within the guidance and provided for quick reference below.
-If there are agencies that are not listed on the Schedule, please contact Cal OES at (916) 845-8783.

 It is essential that a Continuity Training, Testing and Exercise Program be developed, implemented and maintained to ensure the integrity of the various emergency planning documents included in the agency Continuity Program.
 A training strategy should be developed which addresses five critical questions: